 - One option is to conserve on the use of natural gas.
 Lower consumption lessens the burden of higher gas prices by reducing the amount of dollars flowing from consumers for a given increase in price.
 In most markets, consumers cushion the impact of higher prices by cutting back on consumption.
-Although some energy efficiency efforts may be costly, and prohibitively expensive for some consumers, others can be achieved at low cost. - A second option for consumers is to take advantage of bill payment plans, if offered by their local gas utility, to even out their monthly gas bills.
-These plans allow consumers to reduce their winter gas bills by paying more during other times of the year when gas consumption is typically much lower. - A third option is for consumers who qualify to take advantage of energy assistance programs administered by different levels of government.
-For example, several states, including Colorado, have programs that subsidize low-income households that otherwise would find it difficult to pay their gas bills, especially during the winter months.
-As the gap between unsubsidized gas bills and "affordable" gas bills increases, it becomes more imperative for low-income households to avail themselves of assistance programs.
-Colorado customers who need help paying their energy bills should call 1-866-HEAT HELP (1-866-432-8435). - A fourth option is for consumers to familiarize themselves with their gas utility's disconnection policies.
-Consumers should also contact their utility prior to reaching the point of disconnection so payment plans can be worked out or funds from assistance programs can be made available.
+Although some energy efficiency efforts may be costly, and prohibitively expensive for some consumers, others can be achieved at low cost. - A second option is for consumers who qualify to take advantage of energy assistance programs administered by different levels of government.
+If a household's income is lower than 185% of the Federal Poverty level or lower than 60% of State Median income, assistance can be available in terms of an affordable utility bill payment as well as federal Low Income Energy Assistance (LEAP) grants.
+Colorado customers who need help paying their energy bills should call 1-866-HEAT HELP (1-866-432-8435). - A third option for consumers is to take advantage of bill payment plans, if offered by their local gas utility, to even out their monthly gas bills.
+These plans allow consumers to reduce their winter gas bills by paying more during other times of the year when gas consumption is typically much lower. - A fourth option is for consumers to familiarize themselves with their gas utility's disconnection policies.
+Consumers should also contact their utility prior to reaching the point of disconnection so payment plans can be worked out or funds from assistance programs can be made available. - Lastly, Demand Side Management (DSM) Programs, which subsidize the cost of energy efficient practices and appliances, can also assist by lessening utility bills over time, although there can be an upfront cost which the consumer pays.
+For information on the specific programs offered by your utility, contact them or visit their website.